 With Pennsylvania's eviction and foreclosure moratorium scheduled to end Monday, local officials and nonprofit leaders are hoping a last-minute local patch to a badly designed state program will be enough to stave off a wave of displacements.

-The moratorium, enacted in March and extended in July, protect renters and mortgage holders who have lost income due to the coronavirus economic shutdown and cannot make their monthly payments.
+The moratorium, enacted in March and extended in July, protects renters and mortgage holders who have lost income due to the coronavirus economic shutdown and cannot make their monthly payments.

 But Gov. Tom Wolf said this week he does not have the authority to extend it past this coming Monday, Aug.
 31. He called on the Republican-dominated state legislature to do so instead, but there have been no indications it plans to take action.